phil-holland/csgo-impact-rating/README.md

 This concept is applied to **every change in a round's state** from the end of freezetime to the moment the round is won.
 Players that contributed to changing the round outcome prediction are rewarded with a **appropriate share of the percentage change** in their team's favour - the **sum of these values** over a particular round is their Impact Rating for that round.
 The following actions are considered when rewarding players with their share:

-- Doing damage
+- **Doing damage**
+  - This rewards players who reduce the average health of/players alive on the other team
-- Trade damage - *if an opponent takes damage very soon after they themself have damaged the player in question*
+- **Trade damage** - *if an opponent takes damage very soon after they themself have damaged the player in question*
+  - This rewards players who get traded by their teammate
-- Flash assist damage - *if someone takes damage whilst blinded by a flashbang thrown by the player in question*
+- **Flash assist damage** - *if someone takes damage whilst blinded by a flashbang thrown by the player in question*
+  - This rewards players who flash for their teammate to damage an opponent
+  - This also punishes players who teamflash their teammate into taking damage
+- **Defusing the bomb**
-- Defusing the bomb
+  - This rewards players who win rounds by defusing the bomb
-- Being "defused on" - *if a T side player is alive when the bomb is defused*
+- **Being "defused on"** - *if a T side player is alive when the bomb is defused*
+  - This punishes T players who can't stop the defuse
-- Sustaining damage (being hurt)
+- **Sustaining damage (being hurt)**

-> It is important to note that some actions may result in negative Impact Rating being "rewarded".
-For example, sustaining a large amount of damage may shift the round outcome prediction in the favour of your opponents, and therefore you should be punished with the corresponding negative Impact Rating.
-This also applies to team damage, or if a teammate takes damage after you teamflash them.
+  - This punishes players who reduce the average health of/players alive on their own team
+- **Surviving at the end of a round** (after time has run out or the bomb has exploded)
+  - This rewards players for forcing their opponent to save
+  - This also punishes players for saving

 ## Prediction Model